TanmayaChaudhary/write_a_data_science_blog_post/README.md

 Analysing Modelling and Visualizing- Here we analyse,model and finally make plots to visulize them.

+### Conclusion
-Conclusion- After having look at different data we can definitely conclude that making movie is a growing business.
+After having look at different data we can definitely conclude that making movie is a growing business.
 Also among the movies Action and Adventure genre have the greatest success.